waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Automation Opportunity:** Manually planning boulder pushes is inefficient.
 The `boulder_push_planner` tool should automate this.
 A future `puzzle_strategist_agent` could provide high-level plans for entire floors.
 - **Tool Reliability:** The `boulder_push_planner` correctly identified an unreachable puzzle, proving its logic is sound.
 This reinforces the need to trust my tools once they are properly built and tested.
 - **Map Marker Discipline:** I must stop creating redundant markers for objects already tracked in the game state (NPCs, signs, etc.).
 This clutters my map memory and is inefficient.
+- **Notepad Accuracy:** My notepad contained a contradictory entry about the Pokémon Mansion being fully explored.
+This was a process failure.
+I must ensure my notes are always accurate and reflect the current state of my knowledge and goals.

 ## IV.
 Archive: Solved Puzzles & Disproven Hypotheses
 - **Secret Key (Power Plant - DISPROVEN):** Explored the Power Plant and battled the trainer Craig.
 No key was found.
-- **Secret Key (Cinnabar Island - DISPROVEN):** Thoroughly explored Cinnabar Lab and Pokémon Mansion.
+- **Secret Key (Cinnabar Lab - DISPROVEN):** Thoroughly explored Cinnabar Lab.
 No key was found.
 - **Secret Key (Mr. Fuji - DISPROVEN):** Spoke to Mr. Fuji in Lavender Town.
 He provided only his standard post-rescue dialogue.
 - **Seafoam Islands B4F Path (DISPROVEN):** The western and eastern sections of Seafoam Islands B4F are completely isolated from each other.
 There is no path between them on this floor.
 - **Seafoam Islands B4F Trap (DISPROVEN):** The eastern section of B4F is NOT a one-way trap.
 The game state has confirmed a path to the southern warps exists, despite the water current.